 The valuation was based on the actuarial assumptions and methods adopted by the Annuity and Pension Board, as specified by the Charter.
 An amendment to the Milwaukee City Charter was adopted by the Common Council on April 30, 2013 to establish the Stable Employer Contribution Policy.
 Under that Policy, an actuarial contribution rate is separately calculated for three groups: Policemen, Fireman, and General Employees of the Combined Fund, and is applicable for the subsequent five-year period.
 These rates are established every five years following the Experience Study, performed by the actuary.
-The actuarial determined employer contribution rates under the Stable Contribution Policy for Policemen, Firemen, and General Employees are 25.22%, 26.83% and 7.48% of covered payroll, respectively, through December 31, 2022.
+The actuarial determined employees are 25.22%, 26.83% and 7.48% of covered payroll, respectively, through December 31, 2022.